auf.suno

 The report shows the number of servers/peers in 4 states:

-online : the server/peer is currently online (i.e. assumed by
+• online: the server/peer is currently online (i.e. assumed by chronyd to be reachable)

-chronyd to be unreachable, and no measurements from it will be
+• offline: the server/peer is currently offline (i.e. assumed by chronyd to be unreachable, and no measurements from it will be attempted.)

-server/peer and is being performed; after the burst is complete,
+• burst_on-line: a burst command has been initiated for the server/peer and is being performed; after the burst is complete, the server/peer will be returned to the online state.

-server/peer and is being performed; after the burst is complete,
+• burst_offline: a burst command has been initiated for the server/peer and is being performed; after the burst is complete, the server/peer will be returned to the offline state.

 rtcdata